lopespm/lopespm.github.com/source/_posts/2020-12-25-hackernews-daily.markdown

 # Motivation

 Hacker News is my go-to source for relevant, interesting and constructive discussions on a wide range of topics.
-I usually consume it via [Daemonology’s Hacker News Daily](https://www.daemonology.net/hn-daily/), to catch up on most active topics in the community.
+I usually consume it via [Daemonology’s Hacker News Daily](https://www.daemonology.net/hn-daily/), to catch up on the most active topics in the community.

 [Daemonology’s Hacker News Daily](https://www.daemonology.net/hn-daily/) presents the title, story link, Hacker News discussion link, and is optimized for desktop.
 I usually consult it on mobile, and when I am several days behind, I sweep through the archives and open several story/discussion links in separate mobile tabs, in order to triage the stories with a quick glance at their web page and their discussion's top comments.